Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 - `item` is an existing permission nft owned by `caller`
 - `caller` does not have an other item bound
-- `item`'s nominal value is at least minimal nominal percent of it's initial nominal value. (this value is greater than the minimal staking amount)
+- `item`'s nominal value is at least minimal nominal percent of it's initial nominal value. (this value is greater than the **global** minimum staking amount)
 _(Note: there could be tokens with 0 nominal value, which should not cause an issue)_

 Effects: